KM3NeT/km3io/README.rst

 Introduction
 ------------

 Most of km3net data is stored in root files.
-These root files are created using the `KM3NeT Dataformat library <https://git.km3net.de/common/km3net-dataformat>`__
+These root files are created using the `KM3NeT Dataformat library
-A ROOT file created with
+<https://git.km3net.de/common/km3net-dataformat>`__ A ROOT file created with
 `Jpp <https://git.km3net.de/common/jpp>`__ is an "online" file and all other software usually produces "offline" files.

-km3io is a Python package that provides a set of classes: ``OnlineReader``, ``OfflineReader`` and a special class to read gSeaGen files.
-All of these ROOT files can be read installing any other software like Jpp, aanet or ROOT.
+km3io is a Python package that provides access to offline files with its ``OfflineReader`` class and a special one to read gSeaGen files.
+All of these ROOT files can be read without installing any other software like Jpp, aanet or ROOT. km3io v1.1 and earlier also support the access to online files (events, summaryslices and timeslices).
+This feature has been dropped due to a lack of mainteinance power and inf favour of the `KM3io.jl <https://git.km3net.de/common/KM3io.jl>`__` Julia Package, which provides high-performances access to all ROOT files and should also be prioritised over ``km3io`` when performance matters (which does, most of the time).

 Data in km3io is returned as ``awkward.Array`` which is an advance Numpy-like container type to store contiguous data for high performance computations.